 — The LICs portfolio of shares are often more diversified than the index.
 Argo’s portfolio – see here

-- Most invest with a focus on dividend paying companies that can provide income that grows faster than inflation.
-(Of primary importance for early retirees).
+— Most invest with a focus on dividend paying companies that can provide income that grows faster than inflation.
+(Of huge importance for early retirees).

 — You can own multiple LICs, such as ones that focus on small-mid sized companies.
 This gives you further diversification in the top heavy Aussie Sharemarket.
 (Our index is dominated by banks and mining).